UX-Decoder/Segment-Everything-Everywhere-All-At-Once/README.md

 [[Demo Route 1](https://36771ee9c49a4631.gradio.app)\]  [[Demo Route 2](https://4a489753d0c824e0.gradio.app)\]    [[Demo Route 3](https://8c52faee5271add1.gradio.app)\].

 ## 🔥How to use the demo
-- Try our default examples first.
+- Try our default examples first;
 - Upload an image;
-- Select at least one type of prompt you want (If you want to use referred region of another image please check "Example" and upload another image in referring image panel);
+- Select at least one type of prompt of your choice (If you want to use referred region of another image please check "Example" and upload another image in referring image panel);
-- Remember to give prompt for each promt type you select or there will be an error (Rember to draw on referred image if you use it);
+- Remember to provide the actual prompt for each promt type you select, otherwise you will meet an error (e.g., rember to draw on the referring image);
-- Our model by defualt has a **vocabulary** of COCO 80 categories, others will be classified to 'others' or misclassifed.
-If you wanna segment using open-vocabulary labels, put the text label in 'text' button after drawing sribbles.
+- Our model by defualt support the **vocabulary** of COCO 80 categories, others will be classified to 'others' or misclassifed.
+If you wanna segment using open-vocabulary labels, include the text label in 'text' button after drawing sribbles.
 - Click "Submit" and wait for a few seconds.

 ## 🔥An interesting example